ItsEthra/scotch/README.md

 Encoding and decoding is handled by `bincode@2.0.0-rc.2` so you need your types to implement `bincode::Encode` and `bincode::Decode` traits.

+## Headless mode
+You can disable default features to enable headless mode.
+This should reduce host binary size.
+In headless mode you are unable to compile wasm bytecode and need to rely on serialized plugins.
+See `WasmPluginBuilder::from_serialized`, `WasmPluginBuilder::from_serialized_compressed`,
+`WasmPlugin::serialize`, `WasmPlugin::serialize_compress`. `*_compress`, `*_compressed` functions
+uses `flate2` crate to compress/decompress plugins, to use them you need to have `flate2` feature enabled.

 ## Instalation
 ```toml
 # In your main application